-The Center for Health Promotion and Wellness encourages students and employees to assume more responsibility for their health and wellbeing through awareness and education.
+The Center for Health Promotion and Wellness, housed in the WellStar College of Health and Human Services, encourages students and employees to assume more responsibility for their health and well-being through awareness and education.
 Our primary goal is to enhance and provide a balance in the intellectual, emotional, physical, social, environmental, and spiritual development of the whole person.
-We also strive to provide an environment that is supportive of positive health practices.
+We also strive to provide an environment that supports positive health practices.
 Programming focuses on helping students and employees reduce lifestyle risk factors.
 The Center also serves as a learning center for future exercise and health science students.